VinayakFTW/PULSE.AI-voice_assistant/README.md

 - Incorrect Recognition: If speech recognition accuracy is low, try speaking more clearly or adjusting recog.pause_threshold in the command() function.

 - Missing Wikipedia Summaries: Make sure you have an internet connection for fetching data from Wikipedia.

 ## Spotify API Usage

-This project utilizes the Spotify Web API to search for and play music.
-To use this application, you will need to generate your own API credentials from the <a href = "https://developer.spotify.com">Spotify Developer Dashboard.</a>

-**Data Handling and Compliance**

-- **No Data Ingestion**:This application does not ingest, store, cache, or copy any data returned by the Spotify API.
-All API calls are made in real-time to fulfill a user's direct action (e.g., searching for a song).

-- **User Responsibility**:As a user of this project, you are responsible for creating and managing your own Spotify API keys and adhering to the <a href = "https://developer.spotify.com/terms">Spotify Developer Terms of Service.</a>

-## Spotify API Usage